tohcejasmine/Notes/WIP/REST API with Python Flask.md

 * _Resource_
   * An object important enough to be referenced in itself
   * Has data, relationships to other resources
-  * Has methods to allow access and manipulation of associated information
+  * Has methods to allow access and manipulation of associated information (`GET`, `POST` etc)
+  * Think of it like OOP, not in terms of data
 * _Collection_
   * A group of resources
 * _URL (Uniform Resource Locator)_